ACR1209/Rails-Structure-Viewer/README.md

 Extension to visualize the structure of your Rails application's structure.sql directly within VS Code.
 This is perfect if you want to look at the database structure without having any DB related extensions or a DBMS.

+Currently only MySQL and PostgreSQL dialects are supported.

 ## Features

 - List all your database tables present in the structure.sql